aptly-dev/www.aptly.info/content/doc/aptly/serve.md

 `apt-sources` for the currently published repositories.
 By default aptly would listen on port 8080, but this can be changed with flag `-listen`.

-When `-no-lock` option is enabled, API server acquires and drops the lock around all the operations, so that API and CLI could be used concurrently.

 Usage:

     $ aptly serve -listen=:8080